scalastuff/esclient/README.md

 ### Usage

-	 libraryDependencies += "org.scalastuff" %% "esclient" % "0.20.3"

-Note that the esclient versioning is aligned with the elastic search version.
-This is the second esclient release based on Elastic Search version 0.20.x.

-There is a snaphot release that is compatible with ElasticSearch 1.0.0:

-	 libraryDependencies += "org.scalastuff" %% "esclient" % "1.0.0-SNAPSHOT"
+	 libraryDependencies += "org.scalastuff" %% "esclient" % "1.0.0"

+	 ESClient has been compiled for scala 2.10 and 2.11.

 ### Sample